stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 if(window == null) throw new RuntimeException(...);
 ```

-And finally we create the window domain object:
+And finally the domain object is instantiated:

 ```java
 return new Window(desktop, window, descriptor);